5 min read

 “In Q1 and Q2, we saw significant pull-forward of our underlying adoption leading to huge growth in the first half of this year (26 million paid net adds vs. prior year of 12 million).
 As a result, we expect less growth for the second half of 2020 compared to the prior year.”

 “…growth is slowing as consumers get through the initial shock of Covid and social restrictions.
-Our paid net additions for the month of June also included the subscriptions we canceled for the small percentage of members who had not used the service recently.”
+Our paid net additions for June also included the subscriptions we canceled for the small percentage of members who had not used the service recently.”

 On 2021: “for 2021, based on our current plan, we expect the paused productions will lead to a more second-half weighted content slate in terms of our big titles, although we anticipate the total number of originals for the full year will still be higher than 2020.”